 The technical conflict behind field navigation 🔧

 So, while Microsoft engineers thought about productivity, IBM engineers debated whether the Tab should be approved by a committee.
 The anecdote makes it clear that for IBM, changing a key required a meeting; for Microsoft, it was enough for someone to press it first.
-In the end, OS/2 did not surpass DOS, but at least it gave us the lesson that even a key can have more power than we imagine.
+In the end, OS/2 did not surpass DOS, but at least it gave us the lesson that even a single key can have more power than we imagine.